rishabharizona/gnnintegrated/README.md

 - **SHAP Explainability**: Model interpretation via feature attribution.
 - **Graph-Based Learning**: Temporal and structural dependencies through GNNs.

 Abstract: We address the challenge of Out-of-Distribution (OOD) generalization in time series by enhancing the DIVERSIFY framework with four key components: Curriculum Learning, Graph Neural Networks, SHAP-based explainability, and Automated K Estimation.
 These additions improve adaptability, interpretability, and scalability.
-Our method demonstrates superior performance on real-world datasets like EMG and UCI-HAR, achieving better OOD accuracy and generalization.
+Our method demonstrates mix performance on real-world datasets like EMG and UCI-HAR, achieving better OOD accuracy and generalization.
 The integrated framework adapts to unseen domains and offers meaningful insights into model decisions, boosting both usability and reliability.

 ![image](https://github.com/user-attachments/assets/a5da6a74-70e4-4232-9e5b-153e616d297b)